artur-ciocanu/launch.en/help/extension-dev/edge/action-types.md

 ---
 # Action types for edge extensions

-An action-type library module is intended to take an action--any action.
-What this action does is entirely up to you.
-Would you like to send a beacon or perhaps transform some data from the event?
+An action-type library module is designed to take a predefined action.
+The effect of this action is entirely up to the author.
+The module could be created as a beacon or even transform some data from the event.

 >[!IMPORTANT]
 >